When creating a campaign, you can either:

-- Use a Communications Enterprise pre-built campaign (see Campaign Types),
+- Use a Higher Logic Real Magnet pre-built campaign (see Campaign Types) OR

-- OR use the Workflow Builder to build a campaign from scratch.
+- Use the Workflow Builder to build a campaign from scratch.
 In addition to starting from scratch, you can also begin with a pre-built campaign and convert it to a Workflow Builder campaign to jump start the process.
 Refer to the TIP below to learn more.

 NOTE: In most cases, you'll be able to use a pre-built campaign to meet your needs.
 These are templates that provide a solid foundation on which to build.
-We also recommend pre-built campaigns for those new to Communications Enterprise.
+We also recommend pre-built campaigns for those new to Real Magnet.

 Creating campaigns via the Workflow Builder is more involved, and is only recommended for advanced users.